 How do I prepare a mojito?

 Muddle the mint and lime juice in the bottom of a highball or cocktail glass.
 Add a bit of sugar and more lime, muddle again, fill with ice, top with rum and club soda, and enjoy!
+The sugar can be replaced with healthier versions such as honey or agave, adding a natural sweetness that actually dissolves better in the cocktail.

 Where are mojitos from?